ZachLoschin/ZachLoschin.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Zachary Loschinskey and here are some of the things I have been thinking about...
+Hi!
+I am Zachary Loschinskey and I am PhD Candidate in Biomedical Engineering at Boston University.
+I am interested in leveraging probabilistic modeling and machine learning methods to study natural motor control.